-“98.3 KORA” is one of five radio stations owned and operated by Brazos Valley Communications, Ltd in the Brazos Valley.
+“98.3 KORA” is one of four radio stations owned and operated by Brazos Valley Communications, Ltd in the Brazos Valley.
 The company owners are Texans with a long history as Texas broadcasters beginning in 1989.
 Brazos Radio began acquiring stations in the Brazos Valley in 2006 with the purchase of KORA-FM, KTAM-AM, KJXJ-FM, and KBXT-FM.
 KAPN-FM was acquired in late 2008 and became OLDIES 107.3 programming “Good Times and Great Oldies” in 2011.
-In 2015, OLDIES 107.3, became CLASSIC HITS 107.3.
+In 2015, OLDIES 107.3, became CLASSIC HITS 102.3 & 107.3.
+The company sold KJXJ-FM in 2018.

 The roots of the group began with KORA-AM at 1240 on the AM dial.
 The station’s first studio, located at 305 West 26th Street in Bryan, was the second station on the air in the area.
 D.C.
 Jones, the original owner and manager of the station started a long history of entertainment when he with a crew of nine others made their first broadcast on September 10, 1947 from Bryan, Texas.